BoilerplateHub

 • Do AppKickOff and NextBase use the same tech stack?

 No, AppKickOff and NextBase use different tech stacks.
-AppKickOff is built with Kotlin, while NextBase uses NextJS, React, Tailwind.
+AppKickOff is built with Kotlin, while NextBase uses NextJS, React, TypeScript.

 • Which has more features, AppKickOff or NextBase?